-Transmission Integrity Mangement Program is a process for assessing and mitigating pipeline risks in an effort to reduce both the likelihood and consequences of incidents.
+The Transmission Integrity Management Program is a process for assessing and mitigating pipeline risks in an effort to reduce both the likelihood and impacts of incidents.

 Locations along the Pipeline System that meet the criteria for High Consequence Areas are identified.
 Generally, these are high population density areas or difficult to evacuate facilities, such as hospitals, prisons or schools, and locations where people congregate, such as churches, office buildings, or playgrounds.

 Information about the pipeline segments are evaluated to identify the threats of concerns to the pipe and to assess risk.

 Pipe segments are assessed according to the schedule and methods identified in the Baseline Assessment Plan.
 There are three primary assessment methods:

 The 107th Congress approved bill H.R.
 3607 known as the “Pipeline Safety Improvement Act of 2002” on December 17, 2002, which subsequently became Public Law 107-355 (read the law in entirety at www.gpoaccess.gov/plaws).
 The Pipeline Safety Improvement Act of 2002 introduced several new requirements for Pipeline Operators including those specifically addressing Pipeline Integrity Management.
 Section 14 of the Act titled “Risk Analysis and Integrity Management Programs for Gas Pipelines” mandated several new pipeline integrity related requirements.

 A systematic process in which potential hazards from facility operation are identified, and the likelihood and consequences of potential adverse events are estimated.
 Each pipeline segment is given a numerical score based on the estimated risk.